 - Farmers must provide this coverage if they have more than five regular employees and/or 12 or more other workers who work seasonally for at least 30 days.

 Workers’ compensation covers employees from their first day at work through their entire employment at a company or business.

-Like most states, Florida has a no-fault workers’ compensation system, which means workers do not need to prove fault in order to recover benefits.
+Like most states, Florida has a no-fault workers’ compensation system, which means an injured worker does not need to prove fault in order to recover medical benefits or other forms of compensation.
 You only need to show that your injury occurred while working.
 Most employee accidents, injuries, or occupational illnesses and deaths are covered under the state’s workers’ compensation law.

 What is an Occupational Disease?

 An occupational disease is one that was caused by your job.
 In other words, the nature of your employer was the major contributing cause.
-Your attorney must provide medical evidence, including findings from a physical examination and diagnostic testing.
-Your lawyer must also show your job had a higher risk of causing this disease than other jobs.
+Your workers’ compensation lawyer must provide medical evidence, including findings from a physical examination and diagnostic testing.
+They must also show your job had a higher risk of causing this disease than other jobs.

 Are Preexisting Injuries Covered?